Neural Topic Modeling with Continual Lifelong Learning: Experiments and Analysis

 \subsection{Analysis: Quantitative and Qualitative}

 While learning within lifelong framework, there is a trade-off in knowledge transfer for future and forgetting of past.
 In Figure \ref{fig:LNTManalysisforgettingvstransfer}, we provide an ablation over $\lambda_{TR} \in \{0.001, 0.1\}$ for \texttt{LNTM} = \{TR\} approach to show how $\lambda_{TR}$ regulates the trade-off.
 Observe that the lower values of $\lambda_{TR}$ leads to maximizing knowledge transfer (green boxes) for a future task (within a gray box), however at the cost of forgetting (red) of past learning and vice-versa when $\lambda_{TR}$ increases.
 Here at each step (y-axis), we perform the ablation in pairs of document collections over the stream {\bf S1} and show PPL and P@R. The study suggests to set $\lambda_{TR}$ such that the trade-off is balanced.

-Similar to Figures (\ref{fig:20NSshortscores}, \ref{fig:TMNtitlescores} and \ref{fig:R21578titlescores}), we additionally provide an illustration (in {\it supplementary}) of lifelong topic learning over {\bf S1}, where each task in sequence is treated as a future task accounting for the trade-off and forgetting over lifetime.
+{\bf Lifelong Topic Learning over the stream {\bf S1}:} Similar to Figures (\ref{fig:20NSshortscores}, \ref{fig:TMNtitlescores} and \ref{fig:R21578titlescores}), we additionally provide an illustration of lifelong topic learning over {\bf S1}, where each task in sequence is treated as a future task accounting for the trade-off and forgetting over lifetime.
+Figure \ref{figsuppl:LNTManalysis} provides illustration of LNTM (\texttt{LNTM-all}) for each dataset (as future task in gray box) in the streams of document collection used.
+Here, we show scores: PPL and P@0.02 of generalization and IR task, where the y-axis indicates each step of the lifelong learning process of topic modeling over a stream of document collections.
+Observe that the orange color box indicates scores incurring forgetting while modeling a target (in gray box).
+Once the step 4 is executed, we use three sparse targets (as step 5) to show applicability of lifelong topic modeling to address data-sparsity issues.

 {\bf Qualitative Topics:} Table \ref{tab:topiccoherencescores} shows topics (top-5 words) captured on \texttt{TMNtitle} (sparse) document collection of the stream {\bf S2}, extracted using row-vectors of ${\bf W} \in {\bf \Theta}^{T+1}$.
 Observe that NTM generates incoherent topics (terms marked in red); however the two topics (T1 and T2) becomes coherent within LNTM framework, representing thematic structures about \textit{product-line} and \textit{disaster}, respectively.
 It suggest that the quality of topics is improved due to a positive transfer of knowledge via \texttt{EmbTF}, \texttt{TR} and \texttt{SAL} approaches.